Your child's doctor will start with a physical exam that will include:

 - Listening to his or her breathing with a stethoscope

 With this simple test, the doctor rubs a sterile swab over the back of your child's throat to get a sample of secretions.
-The sample will be checked in a lab for streptococcal bacteria.
+The sample will be checked in the clinic or in a lab for streptococcal bacteria.